 - Connect the right and left parts of the pipe with the sewer pipe.
 Disconnected parts of pipe must be positioned to the ceiling;

 - Pay attention!
 Before you attach the adaptor fittings to the pipe and vent, connect the vent with Teflon tape.
 All the models have the tread, and you have to connect it to the tee pipe.

 There is no specific place to install such a vent.
 You can do it even under the bathroom sink.
 However, you have to keep in mind that the vent will take some space.
 In a private house, you can do it even in the attic.

 Some houses have wall cavities.
 If you have one of these, you can just order a vent with the recess box and grill.
 The air will be circulating.

-It must also be perfectly compatible with the pipe and be hard to reach to the pets or children.
+It must also be perfectly compatible with the pipe and be hard to reach pets or children.
 I recommend taking measures of the tee waste pipe and the vent before you do anything.